dentarg/auth0-blog/_posts/2017-01-25-how-to-build-your-user-analytics-funnel-with-social-login.markdown

 That's why social login is one of the most powerful analytics tools.
 With the option to log into your app using a social media account they've already set up, users save themselves the annoying step of creating a new username & password combination.
 And you save them the effort of telling you who they are.

+> Auth0 can help B2C companies to enrich the profile of their customers through an easy to use [Modern Customer Identity Management solution](https://auth0.com/b2c-customer-identity-management).

 With a few simple tools and pieces of code, you can use the information they've made publicly available to make better decisions about your marketing, product development, and user retention.

 Let's go step-by-step through what you need to start using your user data better, from signup and login to analysis.